 Senior Vice President, Managing Director, Head of Strategy and Solutions for Fifth Third Bank.
 She has 20 years of C-Suite experience in the US and abroad.
 She is past Board member of Dress for Success – Atlanta, the United Way Women Leadership Council – Cincinnati, the GA Hispanic Chamber of Commerce and Cool Girls

-Chief Revenue Officer for Stackfolio with 13 years of banking experience.
+Chief Executive Officer for Framework Homeownership with 15 years of executive and banking experience.
 Member of the Georgia Bankers Association Board of Directors and the Community Bankers Association of Georgia’s Associate Member Advisory Council.
 LEAD Atlanta graduate, Chairman of the Board of Directors of HouseProud Atlanta and board member of a number of nonprofit organizations.

 Luis A. AvilaBoard Secretary

 Vice President of Governance and Compliance for Cox Enterprises, Luis has broad-based transactional, corporate governance, securities, and M&A expertise.
 Mr. Avila has been recognized by numerous organizations, including being named Business Leader of Color by Chicago United, Business Leader of the Year by the Chicago Latino Network, Out & Proud Corporate Counsel by the National LGBT Bar, and Top Lawyer Under 40 by the Hispanic National Bar Association.